peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

-* Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if "other" is null, or 0 if both values are equal.
+* Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if <code>other</code> is null, or 0 if both values are equal.

 ### CompareToBinary
     public int CompareToBinary​(EFloat other)